Florida Perinatal Quality Collaborative

 2b: Ensure accurate blood pressure measurement and assessment

-Hypertension in Pregnancy: Diagnosis, Blood Pressure Goals, and Pharmacotherapy: A Scientific Statement from the American Heart Association: The American Heart Association states: “Accurate blood pressure measurement is crucial for classifying hypertension and initiating treatment, regardless of pregnancy status.”
+- Hypertension in Pregnancy: Diagnosis, Blood Pressure Goals, and Pharmacotherapy: A Scientific Statement from the American Heart Association: The American Heart Association states: “Accurate blood pressure measurement is crucial for classifying hypertension and initiating treatment, regardless of pregnancy status.”

-- Clinician Infographic: BP Key elements
+- Clinician Infographics: BP Key elements

 - AWHONN: Back to basics for clinicians on how to take an accurate blood pressure.